-A Morkie might have the wiry coat of his Yorkie parent.
+A Morkie is a Yorkie Maltese cross.
+He might have the wiry or silky coat of his Yorkie parent or the softer coat of a Maltese.
 Both the Maltese and the Yorkie are prone to barking, so although the Morkie might be a good little watchdog, he might yap more than the Maltipoo.

 However, little shedding also means he'll require regular grooming services.
 Without regular grooming, an overgrown "poodly" coat could turn him into a curly, matted mess of a small dog.
-Poodle heritage means the Maltipoo is available in a variety of shades, including black, chocolate, gray, apricot and cream.
+Poodle heritage means the Maltipoo is available in a variety of shades, including black, chocolate, gray, apricot, and cream.

 Maltipoos are known to be fun-loving and affectionate, blending into any living environment, whether a family with young kids or elderly couples, or single-person homes.
 Note they crave company, so being left alone for long periods is not desirable and might result in separation anxiety issues.